 This particular policy usually involves pre-employment drug tests, random drug testing, post-accident drug test, and reasonable suspicion drug test.

-A pre-employment drug test is a standard procedure for many companies.
-They ask applicants to take a drug test, but only do so when they offer a job as well.
+A pre employment drug screen is a standard procedure for many companies.
+They ask applicants to take a drug test but only do so when they offer a job as well.
 An applicant’s employment often depends on the results of the drug test.
-But, many HR departments make a mistake where they don’t inform applicants about drug test policy and pre-employment testing.
+But, many HR departments make a mistake where they don’t inform applicants about the drug test policy and pre-employment testing.
 To make the process as smooth as possible, you should notify applicants ahead of time if this policy is a part of the hiring process in your business.
 This will prevent negative feedback and save time you’d spend on applicants that don’t find this policy suitable for them.
 That way you can focus on other applicants.

 A post-accident drug test is intended for employees involved in a work accident.
 But HR managers need to be careful here because the goal isn’t to accuse a person of drug use.
 This test rules out drug/alcohol use so the worker can receive compensation.